teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

 16. **Thoroughly review the diff in this PR and make changes in `boilerplate-MANUAL-merging-branch` if needed.**

+    Things to look for:

+    - Check the deleted `docs/DOCKER_PUBLISHING.md` against relevant sections in the new `README.md` (the content of which came from `README_BOILERPLATE.md`) to see if there isn't anything useful that could be incorporated into those sections of the README.md.
+    - Look through EVERYTHING: deleted files, modified files, added files; in case of modified files, look through both - the old and the new versions of the changed lines.

+    **The goal is to see if there isn't anything that needs to be incorporated from the non-boilerplate version into the boilerplate version MANUALLY.**

 ### Final steps

 17. Take a moment to think if nothing was forgotten (e.g. something new was introduced, which this guide doesn't cover yet).

-18. SQUASH and merge `boilerplate-MANUAL-merging-branch` into `boilerplate-merging-branch` using the Pull Request created in step 15:
+18. SQUASH and merge `boilerplate-MANUAL-merging-branch` into `boilerplate-merging-branch` using the Pull Request that you created:

     ```bash
     gh pr merge --squash --delete-branch --auto
     ```

-19. **Thoroughly test `boilerplate-merging-branch`.**

-20. Create a GitHub Pull Request of `boilerplate-merging-branch` into `main-boilerplate`:
+19. Create a GitHub Pull Request of `boilerplate-merging-branch` into `main-boilerplate`:

     ```bash
     gh pr create \